-Since I had written a notice in the local newspaper the week before, stating that at midnight we would light the fire up , many people in town kissed each other at and then rushed outside to look up at . were disappointed that there was no on the summit at midnight, as promised, there was nothing we could do.
-We were only role playersthe mountain was the conductorWe really appreciated the interest and support we received for our project though.
+Since I had written a notice in the local newspaper the week before, stating that at midnight we would light the fire up on Cavell, many people in town kissed each other at the stroke of 12 o’clock and then rushed outside to look up at the peak.
+Sadly, they were disappointed that there was no light on the summit at midnight, as promised, but there was nothing we could do.
+We were only role players: the mountain was the conductor and a storm had the final say.
+We really appreciated the interest and support we received for our project though.

 So that evening we crawled into our humble abodes, pulled the sleeping bags over our heads and tried to stay warm.
-During the night the wind shifted to the west, which exposed our three snowhouse hamlet to a fullforce blizzard, but we didn’t know how strong the wind really was blowing until the next morning when we climbed back onto the summit ridge and started traveling across it.
+During the night the wind shifted to the west, which exposed our three snow-house hamlet to a full-force blizzard, but we didn’t know how strong the wind really was blowing until the next morning when we climbed back onto the summit ridge and started traveling across it.
 We literally had to crawl across the ridge on our hands and knees for fear of being blown off the mountain by the hundred kilometre an hour winds.
 From there, one belay and one long rappel got us off the summit buttress.
 Then we followed our approach route back to the Verdant Pass camp and to our trusty skis.

-As we moved downwards, again colder and colder (from the back into the ).
-When we the head of the Astoria trail, there were ten snowmobiles waiting for us, from the Jasper Snowmobile Club.
-They had cme to help us down, which we really appreciated especially since they had waited for us for some time in the below temperatures.
+As we moved downwards, the temperature again dropped colder and colder (from the -30s back into the -40s).
+When we reached the head of the Astoria trail, there were ten snowmobiles waiting for us, our friends from the Jasper Snowmobile Club.
+They had come to help us down, which we really appreciated, especially since they had waited for us for some time in the 40-below temperatures.
 They hauled us and our equipment down to the highway and gave us a ride back to Jasper.
-Their neighborly helpfulness was and underlined the reason for this entire projecta gesture of appreciation.
+Their neighbourly helpfulness was warmly accepted and underlined the reason for this entire project—a gesture of appreciation.

-on top of Mount Edith Cavell was a very cool experience.
+In summary, spending New Year’s Eve 1985 on top of Mount Edith Cavell was a very cool experience.

 14